timbru31/docker-ruby-node/README.md

 # Ruby 2.4 with Node.js 6 LTS Dockefile

-A minimal Dockerfile based on Ruby 2.4 Dockerfile with Node.js 6 LTS (Boron) installed.
+A minimal Dockerfile based on Ruby 2.4 Dockerfile (regular or slim) with Node.js 6 LTS (Boron) installed.

 ## What's included